 How to check with your local theater:

-If your local movie theater isn’t listed here, or you just want to be extra sure, you should contact your theatre directly.
-I found it easiest to contact the theatre ahead of time as the server at the popcorn counter might not know off hand, and they will likely be pretty busy and stressed trying to decipher nutrition information.
+If your local movie theater isn't listed here, or you just want to be extra sure, you should contact them directly.
+I found it easiest to contact the theater ahead of time as the server at the popcorn counter might not know off hand, and they will likely be pretty busy and stressed trying to decipher nutrition information.
 I had the best luck by reaching out to theatres Facebook page since you can see if they respond to messages and how quickly you will likely get a response, or you can give them a call.

 Perhaps your theater doesn't offer vegan-friendly popcorn, or perhaps popcorn just isn't your jive (I don't understand you if that's the case).
 Depending on the theatre there are plenty more vegan options that you can indulge in.

 Some candies are accidentally (or on purpose) vegan.
 Common ones that can be found at the movies are Sour Patch Kids, Fuzzy Peaches, Swedish Berries, Swedish Fish, Sweet Tarts, Twizzlers, Red Vines, and Skittles.
 Yep, they are all vegan!
 You can see a list I made here of all the vegan gummy candies I have found.

 Other than popcorn and candies, lots of movie theaters offer more snackage.
 Soda, slushies, soft pretzels, and french fries are usually vegan-friendly.
 Landmark theater told me that many of their locations offer vegan cookies and edamame.
 Cineplex told me that they have a Santa Fe Grain bowl.
 I have seen larger movie theaters selling pizza from popular chains that now offer dairy-free cheese.
 Some theaters offer up Starbucks so you can order a fancy vegan fappucino or latte.
 And if you aren't sure, just ask!
 I suggest asking ahead of time so that you can relax and enjoy your time there.

 Bring your own: